-Records required above are required to be retained for five (5) years from the date of entry.
+The records required above are required to be retained for five (5) years from the date of entry.
 Retention exceptions include:

-- The NAFTA Certificate of Origin shall be retained for five (5) years from the date of signature - Drawback Claims shall be kept until the third anniversary of the date of payment of the claim.
+- The USMCA or other Trade Agreement Certificate of Origin shall be retained for five (5) years from the date of signature. - Drawback Claims shall be kept until the third anniversary of the date of payment of the claim.